zestones/Argonaut/wiki/virtual_machine/03-stack-management.md

 ## Stack Management Functions

-The stack management module provides several key functions to manage stack frames effectively:
+The stack management system is responsible for handling function calls and managing memory allocation efficiently.
+It ensures that local variables, return values, and control links are correctly placed in stack frames.

 ### Frame Creation and Initialization